TzviGreenfeld/leetcode-notes/how-to-solve.md

 5. Precompute (sorting, first pass)
 6. Hash
 7. Think about best conceivable runtime (BCR) (TODO: what do I mean by "BCR && O(1) space -> improve"?)

+### When can we solve with sliding window or 2 pointers

+1. If a window is a valid solution, any sub-window is a valid solution
+2. If a window is an invalid solution, every containing window is an invalid solution